Pentax 645Z Review

 Nor do the improvements stop there.
 The Pentax 645Z sports a larger, tilting LCD panel with higher resolution, an improvement that's doubly useful given the new live view function.
 And its shutter life has been doubled to 100,000 shots, giving you a lot more photos across which to spread the cost of your camera purchase.

 Pentax has also gifted its new medium-format camera with the K-3's support for high-speed USB 3.0 SuperSpeed transfer and UHS-I compatible Secure Digital cards, as well as the clever Pentax-badged (but rather unappealingly-named) Flucard, which allows remote live view and remote control via Wi-Fi.
 And like the K-3, you can also shoot 4K interval movies with the 645D.
 These won't include sound, but Full HD movies will capture stereo audio either with an onboard mic or an external one, complete with automatic or manual levels control.
-And the list of new features goes on, as you'll find out in our Technical Info section, coming shortly.
+And the list of new features goes on, as you'll find out in our Technical Info section.
+Let's take a closer look at the 645Z.

 Walkaround.
 Seen from the front, the Pentax 645Z looks a whole lot like its predecessor, the 645D.
 In fact, the most notable difference is the brand-new, silver badge on the front of the viewfinder prism housing, which used to be black.
 Look a little beyond the surface, though, and this is clearly a new body.
 It's grown in depth by a tenth of an inch (4mm) and in weight by 2.5 ounces (71g), neither of which will be noticeable in the real world.
 Like its predecessor, this isn't a small camera -- but it's also not as large as you might think it from the photos.